jkeefe/python-notes/README.md

 ### Jupter Lab uses wrong path

-Can't get Jupyter Lab to recognize the modules I install in the environment.
+With Python 3.8 I couldn't Jupyter Lab to recognize the modules I install in the environment.
 It's not referencing the `kernel.json` file in the environment, but looks to a more global version instead.

 Jupyter Notebook works.